automata-network/docs/docs/1rpc/design.md

 ### Request Caching

 Certain read-only queries are cached to reduce response time and reduce the information load passed to RPC providers.
-The current LRU (least recently used) policy will be upgraded as we learn more about usage and and capacity requirements.
+The current LRU (least recently used) policy will be upgraded as we learn more about usage and capacity requirements.

 ### Burn after relaying